 - 12 tablespoons butter, warmed to room temperature

-- Mix together 1/4 cup lukewarm water, 1 teaspoon sugar and the yeast.
+- Mix together 1/4 cup lukewarm water, 1 teaspoon of sugar, and the yeast.
 Let sit for 5 minutes until it is foamy.

-- Add in the remaining 1/2 cup lukewarm water, 1/4 cup sugar, the eggs, and beat until smooth with an electric mixer at medium speed, 3–4 minutes.
-Then add the orange zest and the butter beat again for 2 more minutes.
+- Add in the remaining 1/2 cup lukewarm water, 1/4 cup sugar, and the eggs, and beat until smooth with an electric mixer at medium speed, 3 to 4 minutes.
+Then add the orange zest and the butter and beat again for 2 more minutes.
 If there are some small lumps remaining from the butter, this is not especially severe, as these will be worked out in the next step.

 - Combine the 2 1/2 cups sugar and 1 1/4 cups water in a small saucepan.
 Simmer until the sugar is completely dissolved and it is clear—around 10 minutes.
 Allow it to cool slightly, then stir in the rum.

 - Place the baba into a large bowl or some other apparatus so that the syrup can be poured on it without it spilling out.
 Prick it all over with a skewer to allow the syrup to penetrate.
 Pour the syrup over the cake, and either spoon the syrup over it as it settles into the base of the bowl, or use a baster to fulfill the same purpose.